nicklockwood/iRate/README.md

 **Note:** If you have apps with matching bundle IDs on both the Mac and iOS app stores (even if they use different capitalisation), the lookup mechanism won't work, so you'll need to manually set the appStoreID property, which is a numeric ID that can be found in iTunes Connect after you set up an app.
 Also, if you are creating a sandboxed Mac app and your app does not request the network access permission then you will need to set the appStoreID because it cannot be retrieved from the iTunes service.

-If you do wish to customise iRate, the best time to do this is *before* the app has finished launching.
-The easiest way to do this is to add the iRate configuration code in your AppDelegate's `initialize` method, like this:
+If you do wish to customise iRate, the best time to do this is in your AppDelegate's `-[application:didFinishLaunchingWithOptions:]` method.
+Applying the configuration any later may not work, as the prompt may already have been shown by that point:

     #import "iRate.h"

-	+ (void)initialize
+    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
     {
         //configure iRate
         [iRate sharedInstance].daysUntilPrompt = 5;
         [iRate sharedInstance].usesUntilPrompt = 15;

+        return YES;
     }

 Configuration